ComposableFi/composable/docs/docs/ecosystem/the-composable-team.md

 [LinkedIn](https://www.linkedin.com/in/jeffrey-smith-jd-llm-crcp-iaccp-crm-67623011/)
 and [Twitter](https://twitter.com/JeffreyAPIs).

-## Karel Kubat | Chief Technology Officer

-Karel is an early crypto advocate that has actively participated in the future of the technology both as a user and a developer.
-Karel has worked on a range of protocols and contracts, including Privi Protocol as a Team Lead and Senior Software Engineer, as well as Ethereum, NEO, Substrate, and other custom chains.
-As a programmer, he has extensive experience in several languages, including Rust, Solidity, and Haskell.
-Karel joined Composable in 2021, where he oversees the Research and Engineering departments with the critical responsibility of creating the technology strategy behind Composable’s products.
-[Twitter](https://twitter.com/0xkaiserkarel)

 ## Zain Haider | Chief Marketing Officer

 With over 10 years of marketing leadership, Zain has advised a plethora of projects, led global marketing teams,